About the Program

-At this time the processing period is taking longer than the 6-8 weeks due to the increase in program participation.
-We thank you for your patience as we continue to processes applications in a timely matter.
-Thank you.
+At this time, the processing period is taking longer than the stated 6-8 weeks due to the increase in program participation.
+We thank you for your patience as we continue to processes applications as quickly as possible.

 By taking simple steps like replacing water-guzzling fixtures, customers can reduce home water consumption by up to 27 gallons per person per day.
 Other ways customers can save water indoors is by purchasing water-related household appliances that have an ENERGY STAR rating.
 High-efficiency plumbing fixtures and appliances save about 30% of indoor water use and can yield substantial savings on water and energy bills.
 You can also research consumer reports - Greener Choices is an information clearinghouse with green ratings of products and appliances including washing machines and dishwashers.

 Up to $100, per toilet installed that uses 1.28 gallons or less per flush and is recognized by the WaterSense program.